 At stake here is nothing less than the future of innovation and organizational success.

-For practical advice on creating more harmony between business and IT in your organization, read Forrester's report: The CIO Mandate: Engaging Customers With Business Technology.
+For practical advice on creating more harmony between business and IT in your organization, download the executive brief: 6 Best Practices for Communicating the Business Value of IT.

 Romi Mahajan has been writing about Business-IT Synergy for a decade.
 He is the Chief Commercial Officer of TimeXtender and advises three dozen companies across the globe.
 Read Romi's blog here.